seanpue/webpage/output/ur/posts/added-hindi-and-urdu/index.rst

-I do not do much computing in Hindi, so I checked some of the phrases against the Wordpress translations in addition to querying to see how many instances there of particular words on the Internet.
+I do not do much computing in Hindi, so I checked some of the phrases against the Wordpress translations in addition to querying to see how many instances there are of particular words on the Internet.
 For example, one phrase I was wavering on was the word for archive. अभिलेखागार *abhilekhāgār* or “archive” has 217,000 hits (many of which are Indian government archive websites), whereas अार्काइव *ārkāiv* has 592,000.
 That‘s what the Urdu translation went with as